Incense gives me a headache. This phrase is often uttered by people who inhale its scent. However, many are usually unsure why it does so.

 Incense can cause headaches for a few reasons.
 One is because it may contain benzene.
 This chemical emits a sweet aroma, but can irritate the nervous system.
 When your nervous system becomes desensitized by the chemical, it will cause you to develop a headache.

 In addition to this, some incense could have formaldehyde.
 Studies have shown that when incense burns in a home, it can emit up to 103 ppbv.
 The more often you burn it, the more your residence will be filled with this toxic chemical.
+It’s a good way to get rid of pesky fruit flies!

 It can be hard to determine which incense is natural, and which contain questionable substances.
 The language large companies like HEM incense use is vague, and it’s not always clear if popular brands like HEM incense are synthetic or natural.